szatmary/PlotFS/README.md

 PlotFS is not a traditional filesystem.
 It is mounted read only for farming/harvesting, but all other interactions, such as adding/removing plots, is achieved via the `plotfs` command line tool.

-PlotFS writes plot files directly and contiguously to raw block devices, partations, or files.
+PlotFS writes plot files directly and contiguously to raw block devices, partitions, or files.
 Metadata, such as, file offsets and size are recorded in a separate "geometry" file which is stored on the OS drive.
 Plots can be split into "shards" and spread across multiple disks to achieve maximum storage density.

 Please consider dontating: